murkl/arch-os/docs/README.md

 ```

 <p align="center">
-This project aims to provide a solid Arch Linux base for desktop usage and an easy and fast to use installer for that.
-Choose between three feature sets (core, base, desktop) and install a minimal Arch Linux optional with automatic housekeeping, Zen Kernel, GNOME as desktop with graphics driver, preinstalled Paru as AUR Helper, enabled MultiLib, Pipewire Audio and some more features...
+This project aims to provide a robust Arch Linux base for desktop usage, along with an easy-to-use and fast installer.
+Install a minimal Arch Linux core with optional features such as automatic maintenance, Zen Kernel, GNOME desktop environment with graphics drivers, preinstalled Paru as AUR Helper, enabled MultiLib, Pipewire Audio, and some more....
 </p>

 <p><b>